-- Because on a warmer planet... - 1.
-CO2 does not absorb well into a hotter ocean a hotter ocean can hold less dissolved CO2 - 2.
+Because on a warmer planet...

+- 1. CO2 does not absorb well into a hotter ocean a hotter ocean can hold less dissolved CO2 - 2.
 The sheer time scale of mixing CO2 into the ocean.
 Complete ocean mixing takes ~1,000 years. - 3.
 Thermal inertia of the oceans.
 Remember, we saw that 93% of the heat of global warming has gone into the oceans.
-That heat won't go away, it's still there, and being added to every day. - Marine plants and animals are much less able to convert dissolved CO2 to CaCO3 under rising acidity
+That heat won't go away, it's still there, and being added to every day. - 4.
+Marine plants and animals are significantly less able to convert dissolved CO2 to CaCO3 under rising acidity

-93% of our Greenhouse heating has gone into the oceans, where it will reside for thousands of years.
+93% of our Greenhouse heating has gone into the oceans, where, even in the best cases, it will radiate away only extremely slowly

 Therefore, temperatures don't fall.
 From Matthews and Weaver (2010) with explanation here.
-With better biology included, show that even with ZERO GHG emissions, temperatures at best remain constant. (except with the BERN2.5CC model, which includes substantial human-induced atmospheric CO2 removal)
+With better biology included, show that even with ZERO GHG emissions, temperatures at best remain constant (except with the BERN2.5CC model, which includes substantial human-induced atmospheric CO2 removal).